 The Southwest Indian Art Fair brings together a cross-section of cultural traditions in performances, music, dance, and demonstrations in many media.
 Living cultural practices, coupled with meaningful conversations with the artists, provide context for understanding the artwork.

 The Southwest Indian Art Fair is one of your best opportunities in southern Arizona to show and sell your work.
 Download your application and feel free to make copies for other artists whose work you respect.

 More about the Southwest Indian Art Fair

 The Southwest Indian Art Fair began in 1993 as a small pottery fair.
-Since then, it has grown to be the highlight of Arizona State Museum's annual educational and cultural celebrations, as well as a highly anticipated feature of Tucson’s winter festival calendar.
+Since then, it has grown to be the highlight of Arizona State Museum's annual educational and cultural celebrations, as well as a highly anticipated feature of Tucson’s festival calendar.
 SWIAF, like all the museum’s events, promotes respect for and understanding of the region’s vibrant and diverse Native cultures.
 Your support of this event helps us support Native artists.
 We thank you!